mariamera/hotel-reservation/README.md

 c# project from college

 # Description
-Using the observable pattern, created a simulation of reservations in serverals hotels.
+Using the observable pattern, created a simulation of reservations on serveral hotels.
 Reservation dates are only working for the month of september 2016.